-2. Request changes to the draft Housing Action
+2. Request changes to the Housing Action Plan

-The LTC could request changes to the draft Housing Action Plan.
+The LTC could request changes to the Housing Action Plan.
 Recommended wording for the resolution is as follows:

-That the North Pender Island Local Trust Committee directs that be added (or deleted) from the draft Housing Action Plan.
+That the North Pender Island Local Trust Committee directs that \\\\\\ be added (or deleted) from the Housing Action Plan dated May 14, 2025.